-2002 and 2005 (see Brambilla, Khandelwal and Schott, 2010).
+China joining the WTO as a quasi-experiment - One identification strategy is to use the accession of China to the WTO in 2001, which led to the abolition of import quotas on textiles and apparel.
+We discuss this in detail in Appendix D, but sketch the idea here.
+The origin of these quotas dates back to the 1950s when Britain and the US introduced quotas in response to import competition from India and Japan.
+Over time, this quota system was expanded to take in most developing countries, and was eventually formalized into the Multi-Fiber Agreement (MFA) in 1974.
+The MFA was itself integrated into GATT in the 1994 Uruguay round, and when China joined the WTO in December 2001 these quotas were eliminated in two waves in 2002 and 2005 (see Brambilla, Khandelwal and Schott, 2010).
 Since these quotas were built up from the 1950s, and their phased abolition negotiated in the late 1980s in preparation for the Uruguay Round, it seems plausible to believe their level in 2000 was exogenous with respect to future technology shocks.
-The level of quotas also varied seemingly randomly across four-digit industries - for example, they covered 77% of cotton fabric products (SIC 2211) but only 2% of wool fabric products (2231), and covered 100% of women's dresses (2334) but only 5% of men's trousers (2325).
-This variation presumably reflected the historic bargaining power of the various industries in the US and UK in the 1950s and 1960s when these quotas were introduced, but are now uncorrelated to any technology trends in the industries as we show below.
+The level of quotas also varied quasi-randomly across four-digit industries21 - for example, they covered 77% of cotton fabric products (SIC 2211) but only 2% of wool fabric products (2231), and covered 100% of women's dresses (2334) but only 5% of men's trousers (2325).
+This variation presumably reflected the historic bargaining power of the various industries in the richer countries in the 1950s and 1960s when these quotas were introduced, but are now uncorrelated to any technology trends in the industries as we show below.

-When these quotas were abolished this generated a 270% increase in Chinese imports on average within the affected industries (Brambilla et al, 2010).
-In fact, this increase in textile and apparel imports was so large it led the European Union to re-introduce some limited quotas after 2005.
-Since this re-introduction was endogenous, we use the initial level of quotas in 2000 as our instrument to avoid using the potentially endogenous post-2005 quota levels.
-Although the quota-covered industries are considered to be low-tech sectors, European firms in these industries generated 21,638 patents in our sample.
+When these quotas were abolished this generated a 240% increase in Chinese imports on average within the affected product groups.
+In fact, this increase in textile and apparel imports was so large it led the European Union to re-introduce some limited quotas after 2005.22 Since this re-introduction was endogenous, we use the initial level of quotas in 2000 as our instrument to avoid using the potentially endogenous post-2005 quota levels.
+Although the quota-covered industries are